CompOpt4Apps/Artifact-datadepsimplify-arXiv-July2018/README.md

 Artifact that uses CHiLL for data dependence analysis, IEGenLib for simplification, and produces results for paper submitted to arXiv in July 2018.

+After building the driver and its dependencies run following:

+./simplifyDriver list.txt

+list.txt includes names of JSON files.
+Each JSON file contains address of input kernel plus index array properties and analysis information like which loops we want to analize.

 How to builld the artifact: